teiniker/teiniker-lectures-python/libraries/databases/sqlite/sql/csv-data/README.md

-# Handle CSV Data in SQLite
+# CSV Data in SQLite

 SQLite provides a convenient way to import and export CSV data using the `.import` and `.export` commands.